 Khan Academy Kids

-You can use Khan Academy Kids which is an educational app for young kids from ages 2 to 7.
+You can use Khan Academy Kids, an educational app for young kids from ages 2 to 7.
 This application consists of core subjects like maths literacy, language, reading, and writing.

-Khan Academy Kids offer a variety of learning topics for children and provide creative activities for children without them feeling the burden of doing it as an assignment.
-They also have a collection of animal guide kids that is a feeling for children as they are colorful and help children stay engaged.
+Khan Academy Kids offer various learning topics for children and provide creative activities for children without them feeling the burden of doing it as an assignment.
+They also have a collection of animal guide kids that is a feeling for children as they are colourful and help children stay engaged.

 Math Tango is an app that assists in learning simple maths for school children.
-It helps them learn mathematics such as addition subtraction multiplication and division for kids aged 5 to 10 years.
+It helps them learn mathematics such as addition, subtraction, multiplication, and division for kids aged 5 to 10.

 With the help of Math Tango, you can help your kids learn faster through the help of games.
 Kids can solve puzzles and work their way across different game modes and levels to learn mathematics.
-This application will ensure the engagement of your children by providing different rewards for completing their missions and it also helps them have fun.
+This application will ensure your children's engagement by providing different rewards for completing their missions, and it also helps them have fun.

 Blendspace is an application where students, parents, and teachers can create or organize a lesson in a single place.
 They offer unlimited learning resources from Google, YouTube, and other sites that provide learning materials.